 Top and above: Taylor Swift Snake ring, $60, from the artist’s new merchandise site; a similar style on her finger in the “Look What You Made Me Do” video

 There’s meaning behind the serpentine designs, apparently.
-And, naturally, it pertains to…revenge!
+And, naturally, it pertains to revenge!

-The snake emoji has been used to characterize Swift (and others) as a dishonest or slippery person.
+The snake emoji has been used to characterize Swift as a dishonest or slippery person.
 The superstar first began fielding snake emojis when it was revealed that she cowrote then-boyfriend Calvin Harris’ “This is What You Came For,” but the snake-sending went hyper-viral when Kim Kardashian leaked a recording of Swift agreeing to be mentioned in a Kanye West song, after she claimed she hadn’t.

 Kardashian Tweeted: “Wait it’s legit National Snake Day?!?!?
 They have holidays for everybody, I mean everything these days!”
 Followed by a string of curly green snake emojis.

-But ever-loyal Swifties co-opted the snake as a symbol of devotion to their pop princess and cheekily named July 17 (the day of Kardashian’s tweet) National Snake Day.
+But the Swifties co-opted the snake as a symbol of devotion to their pop princess and bequeathed July 17 (the day of Kardashian’s tweet) National Snake Day.